 School of Hospitality Management -- JOHN O'NEILL, Director

-Department of Biobehavioral Health -- COLLINS O. AIRHIHENBUWA, Head
+Department of Biobehavioral Health -- ROGER McCARTER, Interim Head

-Department of Communication Sciences and Disorders -- GORDON W. BLOOD, Head
+Department of Communication Sciences and Disorders -- DIANE L. WILLIAMS, Head

 Department of Health Policy and Administration -- MARIANNE HILLEMEIER, Head